 PRI vs. SIP Trunking: What's the Difference and Which is Best?

-If you're looking for a replacement of your business phone system or just starting a business and looking at what phone system to purchase, you're probably swimming in what may seem like a sea of acronyms.
+If you're looking for a replacement for your business phone system or just starting a business and looking at what phone system to purchase, you're probably swimming in what may seem like a sea of acronyms.
 But, it all really boils down to two choices...
 Primary Rate Interface (PRI) phone systems (traditional telephony), and voice-over-IP (VoIP) phone systems delivered over Session Initiation Protocol (SIP).

 As organizations realize the cost-cutting and productivity-boosting benefits of cloud communication tools, many are making the switch from PRI phones to SIP.
-However, others are choosing to stay with legacy phone systems, while others still are using hybrid solutions that blend legacy and IP phones into a single system.
+However, others are choosing to stay with legacy phone systems, while still others are using hybrid solutions that blend legacy and IP phones into a single system.

 In some ways, PRI and SIP phones both serve the same core purpose: allowing employees at the enterprise to place and receive business phone calls.